Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ## Dashboard Design
 * List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.
 * Eventually, during the project development, you may revisit your dashboard plan to update a give feature (for example, in the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type).

+## Unfixed Bugs
+You will need to mention unfixed bugs and why they were not fixed.
+This section should include shortcomings of the frameworks or technologies used.
+Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

+## Deployment
+* This Data App wwas deployed using Heroku.
+The live link can be found here - https://MY_APP.herokuapp.com/

+## Credits

+In this section you need to reference where you got your content, media and extra help from.
+It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
+You can break the credits section up into Content and Media, depending on what you have included in your project.

+### Content
+- The text for the Home page was taken from Wikipedia Article A
+- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media
+- The photos used on the home and sign up page are from This Open Source site
+- The images used for the gallery page were taken from this other open source site

+## Acknowledgements (optional)
+In case you would like to thank the people that provided support through this project.